 Today, Kanttila is being neglected and the house of Minna Canth is slowly falling apart.
 For this reason, we are now renovating Kanttila.
 At the heart of all Minna’s work was freedom and equality, which remains the most important legacy for us today too!

 Kanttila, the home of Minna Canth, will offer a residence for cultural community activities in the center of Kuopio.
 It will also be an interesting travel destination full with culture and historical value.

 Kanttila will serve as a residence and a co-working workspaces for artists and researchers.
-With its multifunctional space, it will offer 9-12 different rooms and locations.
+With its multifunctional space, it will offer 7 different rooms.
 In addition to residency facilities, Kanttila offers workspaces and meeting rooms.

 Kanttila will also provide a Cafe where you can find art exhibitions and desk for further information about Minna Canth.
 Common spaces will adapt to various events at different times of the day.
 Long live the magnificent history of Minna Canth in Kanttila!

 Tiny live & digi studio will me built in the attic, a roomtheatre-space full of new technic, where small performances and concerts will be performed.
 And seen all over the world!